 60% of lost wages due to the car accident in Palm Beach

-Even with PIP insurance you still need to pay money out of pocket and you are not able to sue the liable party for the damages if you did not suffer from permanent injuries.
+Even with PIP insurance, you still need to pay money out of pocket, and you are not suing the liable party for the damages if you did not suffer from permanent injuries.
 Many people get stuck at this point; however, there are exceptions.

 What Are The Exceptions To Florida’s No-Fault Insurance?

-As defined above, if the victim in the car accident has suffered permanent injuries in Palm Beach, he is not subject to the no-fault law and can file a personal injury lawsuit with Advocates USA car accident lawyers, against the liable party for not only medical bills and lost wages but also pain and suffering.
+As defined above, if the car accident victim has suffered permanent injuries in Palm Beach, he is not subject to the no-fault law.
+He can file a personal injury lawsuit with Advocates USA car accident lawyers against the liable party for medical bills and lost wages and pain and suffering.

 Do I Need To Report A Car Accident In Palm Beach Immediately?

-After a car accident, thinking precisely is difficult, especially when multiple dates and tasks need to be followed if you have been involved in a car accident in Florida.
-It’s important to follow the timeframe unless your car accident lawyers at Advocates USA has told you otherwise:
+After a car accident, thinking precisely is difficult, especially when multiple dates and tasks need to be completed.
+It’s essential to follow the timeframe unless your car accident lawyers at Advocates USA has told you otherwise:

-Within 10 days: Florida laws require you to report an accident with your local police within 10 days of the accident if you did not report it at the time of the event.
+Within ten days: Within ten days, you need to report your car accident with the local police if you did not report it at the time of the event.

 Within 14 days: Since Florida is a No-Fault state, you need to file a claim with your PIP insurance regardless of who is at fault and seek medical attention within 14 days.
 This is called the 14-day day treatment requirement.
 Failure to do so, you could lose your rights to compensation with your PIP insurance.

-Within 2 years: File a claim against the negligent party if there was a death involved in the car accident, also known as wrongful death.
+Within two years: File a claim against the negligent party if there was a death involved in the car accident, also known as wrongful death.

-Within 4 years: File any claim against the at-fault driver or liable party if you have suffered serous injuries or medical debt exceeding $10,000.
+Within four years: File any claim against the at-fault driver or liable party if you have suffered severe injuries or medical debt exceeding $10,000.

-As Soon as Possible: Speak to an auto accident lawyer at Advocates USA for detailed deadlines for filing a claim for lost wages because it can be confusing when dealing with these types of claims.
-In addition to any other situations such as uninsured motorist and how to proceed, call us to help you so you don’t miss out on the deadlines.
+As Soon as Possible: Speak to an auto accident lawyer at Advocates USA for detailed deadlines for filing a claim for lost wages.
+In addition to any other uninsured motorist situations and how to proceed, call our personal injury attorneys to help you.

-As you can see there are many deadlines and exceptions to the Statute of Limitations for a car accident Injury claims depending on the situation at hand.
+As you can see, there are many deadlines and exceptions to the Statute of Limitations for a car accident Injury claims depending on the outcome and injuries sustained in your accident.

-While we described the basic rules and general terms, the process following a car accident can be extremely complex.
-Every case is different and can not be treated the same which is why it is important to involve auto accident lawyers at Advocates USA because the rules may not apply the way you expect them to.
+While we described the basic rules and general terms, the process following a car accident can be too complicated.
+Every case is different and can not be treated the same, so it is crucial to contact a car accident attorney at Advocates USA because the rules may not apply the way you expect them to.
 Pursuing a personal injury claim from a car accident takes time with much preparation, investigation, and negotiation that precedes a filing.

-Don’t be pushed against the wall, time is leverage, contact the best car accident attorneys in Palm Beach Florida to help you with your personal injuries and claim against the negligent party in the car accident.
+Don’t be pushed against the wall, and time is leverage; contact the best car accident attorneys in Palm Beach, Florida, to help you with your personal injuries and claim against the negligent party in the car accident.
 To find out more, contact our Palm Beach, Florida car accident attorneys for a free consultation.
 We are available 24 hours a day by calling 1-800-872-4878.